Submissions for the Manchester Open Exhibition 2022 will open on Weds 16 Jun – click here to find out more.

-The Manchester Open exhibition will be held at HOME from Sat 17 January and runs until Sunday 15 March 2020, with a Preview to be held on the evening of Fri 16 Jan 2020.
+The Manchester Open exhibition will be held at HOME, a centre for international contemporary art, theatre and film located in central Manchester.
+The exhibition opens on Sat 15 January and runs until Sunday 27 March 2022, with a Preview to be held on the evening of Fri 14 Jan 2022 (details to be announced).

-We welcome applications from anyone who currently lives in Greater Manchester (ie in the boroughs of Bolton, Bury, Manchester, Oldham, Rochdale, Salford, Stockport, Tameside, Trafford or Wigan), from artists and artist groups who are at any stage of their career.
+We welcome applications from anyone who currently lives in Greater Manchester (i.e. in the boroughs of Bolton, Bury, Oldham, Rochdale, Stockport, Tameside, Trafford, Wigan and the cities of Manchester and Salford), from artists and artist groups who are at any stage of their career.
 This includes new artists, hobbyists, students and established artists, working in a wide range of artwork styles.

-If you’d like more guidance on how to prepare and submit your work then please take a look at the FAQ’s and other guidance pages listed on the right of this page.
+If you require more guidance on how to prepare and submit your work then please take a look at the FAQ and other guidance documents available at https://homemcr.org/exhibition/manchester-open-exhibition-2022/.
+Or talk to us in person at one of our drop-in sessions.

 What to prepare ahead of completing the Application Form

-- Contact name: If more than one person has made the work, decide who your lead contact will be.
-These are the contact details you’ll use on the form.
+- Contact name: If more than one person has made the work, a lead contact must be decided upon

 - Contact email address